Gorbushkaa/webApp/README.md

 # webApp

-clone repo and use docker-compose up -d --build
+clone repo and use docker-compose up -d -build